IRC-safe jet flavour at leading power: Phenomenology

 To test this, we can compare massless results to massive ones and study the dependence of the transverse momentum spectrum on the $b$-quark mass.
 To this end we will consider a slightly simplified setup to aid with numerical convergence.
 This time, the $Z$-boson will be on-shell and we will apply the following cuts: \begin{itemize} \item $p_T(Z) > 20$ GeV and $|y(Z)| < 2.4$ \item At least one $b$-tagged jet with $p_T(b$-jet$) > 30$ GeV and $|y(b$-jet$)| < 2.4$. \end{itemize} We will use the $n_f=4$ variant of PDF4LHC21 \cite{PDF4LHCWorkingGroup:2022cjn}.
 For the massless results, we will include - in addition to the $S$ function - the PDF and $\alpha_s$ \cite{Wetzel:1981qg,Bernreuther:1981sg,Bernreuther:1983zp,Bernreuther:1983ds,Larin:1994va} threshold matching conditions through fixed-order NNLO, as previously implemented in \textsc{Stripper} in ref.~\cite{Czakon:2024tjr}.
 This ensures that our massless results are LP accurate.
 Note that, since we are working with $n_f=4$, the leading contribution to the cross section is one order higher than before: whereas before, the Born process corresponded to the final state $Z+b/\overline{b}$, this is no longer allowed.
 The leading contribution thus corresponds to the final state $Z+b+\overline{b}$.
 We will thus only need to consider NLO massive cross sections.
 We will label the LP cross sections in this case as `NLO', since it corresponds to the LP approximation of the NLO massive cross section, but its singularity structure is that of an NNLO cross section, with collinear singularities already present at `LO'.
 Crucially, this also means that the problematic double-soft $b$-quark-pair singularity is present at `NLO'.

 The results are shown in the left panel of fig.~\ref{fig:JFTppZbLP}.
-Shown are NLO predictions for three values of the $b$-quark mass: $5.0$ GeV (solid lines), $0.5$ GeV (dashed lines) and $0.05$ GeV (dotted lines).
+Shown are `NLO' predictions for three values of the $b$-quark mass: $5.0$ GeV, $0.5$ GeV and $0.05$ GeV.
 All predictions are shown as ratios w.r.t.~the corresponding fully massive computations obtained using standard anti-$k_T$.
-For a mass of $5.0$ GeV, the results obtained using CMP (yellow) differ from the LP results obtained using standard anti-$k_T$ by around 20\%, in line with the previously observed 10\% deviation.
+The value of the mass used for the massive calculation in the denominator is always matched to the value used for the LP result in the numerator.
+For a mass of $5.0$ GeV, the results obtained using CMP differ from the LP results obtained using standard anti-$k_T$ by around 20\%, in line with the previously observed 10\% deviation.
 The fact that we do not get the exact same deviation is not surprising, since the relative weight of different contributions for $n_f=4$ and $n_f=5$ can be very different.
 What is interesting, however, is that the `correct' result, i.e.~the fully massive result, happens to lie almost exactly in the middle between the two LP predictions.
 This is of course a numerical coincidence, but it highlights that neither prediction is accurate at low $p_T$: the presence of power corrections on the order of $5-10\%$ limits the accuracy of any massless computation in this regime.
 This means that, to some extent, it is pointless to argue over which approach to defining jet flavour is best, if different approaches typically only differ by a few percent - an effect which is negligible compared to the size of power corrections which all approaches neglect.
 Furthermore, this also means that if a precision greater than about $5\%$ is desired, then this leaves us with no choice but to compute (at least part of) the cross section using massive quarks.
+This conclusion is consistent with the results of ref.~\cite{Gauld:2020deh}, which also found that the power corrections in this process are on the order of 5\%.